How can non-Czech EU citizens obtain an Emergency Travel Document?

 • Typically issued within 1 working day, but this can vary depending on circumstances

-About the Emergency Travel Document:
+About the Emergency Travel Document.

 • Valid for a single journey only (usually back to the EU or to your country of residence)

-• Valid for short-term use only (usually a few days)
+• Valid for short-term use only (usually a few days) and for one trip.